 Bedford’s passion for public education carried over to when her grandchildren moved to the area and helped inspire her to run for the Orange County Board of Commissioners.
 After falling short in 2016, she became the president of the Democratic Women for Orange County organization before a successful run to earn a District 1 seat in 2018.
 As both a county commissioner and school board member, Bedford served three years as chair of the board and several years as vice chair.

-As an elected official, Bedford’s attention to detail stood out — fitting for an accountant, as she earned her masters in accounting from UNC in 2004.
+As an elected official, Bedford’s attention to detail stood out — fitting for an accountant, as she earned her masters in accounting from UNC in 2004 and worked as a certified public accountant.
 During campaigns, the Chapel Hill resident would point to her professional experience as a bonus for navigating challenging financial situations and budget proposals.
 That included helping chart a path forward for Orange County’s two public school districts as they face millions of dollars in facility and infrastructure needs, with the board often helping fund beyond what the North Carolina General Assembly allocated for the districts and establishing a bond referendum in 2024, which passed and allowed for the construction of several updated schools.

 When running for her third term earlier this spring, Bedford also shared her excitement and hope to see through the county’s ongoing Crisis Diversion Facility project.
 The county-run facility, which is slated to be constructed by UNC Hospitals’ Hillsborough campus, will operate as an urgent care for adults experiencing behavioral health issues and a place to stay for up to 24 hours to receive treatment.
 The goal is to prevent those undergoing a mental health break from being sent to either jail or the hospital — and Bedford cited the facility and construction related to the school bond as projects she’d “like to help…come to fruition.”
 On Tuesday, with Bedford absent, the Board of Orange County Commissioners formally voted for construction to start on the Crisis Diversion Facility in August.

 Having been elected in March’s Democratic primary, Bedford was slated to be on the ballot unopposed in November for her District 1 seat.
-With her death, North Carolina law says the seat will be vacant until the Board of Orange County Commissioners determine an appointment process.
-With the primary having passed, the local Democratic Party can make a recommendation to or consultation with the elected board on who to fill the seat, either temporarily through the end of the year or to fill the four-year term set to begin in January.
+With her death, North Carolina law says the seat will be vacant until the Board of Orange County Commissioners determine an appointment process — at least through November.
+With the primary having passed, the local Democratic Party will choose a District 1 resident and party affiliate to take her place on the ballot and fill the four-year term set to begin during the board’s organizational meeting in December.

 Chapelboro.com does not charge subscription fees, and you can directly support our efforts in local journalism here.
 Want more of what you see on Chapelboro?
 Let us bring free local news and community information to you by signing up for our newsletter.